 - Since your properties are used as collateral for one another, if you default on the loan, you risk losing some or all of your properties to foreclosure.

 - Not all lenders offer blanket loans and those that do may have strict requirements, so you may have difficulty obtaining this type of loan.
-At this time, Rocket Mortgage® doesn’t offer blanket mortgages.
+At this time, Rocket Mortgage doesn’t offer blanket mortgages.

-- Since state laws and guidelines for blanket mortgages are different in each state, you cannot use the loan to purchase properties in multiple states.
+- Since laws and guidelines for blanket loans are different in each state, you cannot use the loan to purchase properties in multiple states.

 - While you may not have to pay multiple origination fees, the closing costs on a blanket mortgage are much higher than a traditional mortgage.